valentina98/DL2_InstanceDiffusion/blogpost.md

-Finally, the exploration of these instance attributes in the original paper is quiet limited.
+Finally, the exploration of these instance attributes in the original paper is quite limited.